Bahaa13v/Dotfiles/README.md

 # dotfiles
-My customization for Arch Linux
+My customization for Sway, sddm and GRUB on Arch Linux